Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 Custom routing always takes priority over group routing.
 So, if your custom code returns ID of a Form Set, users will get redirected to the corresponding URL or Form Set all the time, even if they do not belong to the selected groups for this Form Set.
 Custom routing is configured for all Forms and Form Sets of the current Content Type.
 Each Content Type has its own custom routing configuration.

+.. note::   This can also be used to provide :doc:`different forms for different languages <../how-to/language>`.

 To add custom routing conditions, click *Routing* button: